phasedchirp/phasedchirp.github.io/_posts/2016-8-6-project-euler-and-another-sieve.md

 layout: post
 title: "Project Euler problem 35 and a faster prime sieve"
 date: 2015-10-31
+use_math: true
 ---

 This blog has been rather neglected, but I'm getting towards the end of my batch at the [Recurse Center](https://www.recurse.com) in New York so I'm going to try updating it again.

-My [previous post]() showed a code-golfed prime sieve I wrote for fun in Haskell.
+My [previous post](http://phasedchirp.github.io/2015/10/31/functional-prime-sieve.html) showed a code-golfed prime sieve I wrote for fun in Haskell.

 {% highlight Haskell %}
 -- generate a list of prime numbers less than or equal to n